-At normal operation the instrument presents a numerical weight value at the display, either gross weight or net weight.
-When net weight is displayed the text 'N' is displayed on the lower line.
+At normal operation the G4 instrument presents a numerical weight value at the display, either gross weight or net weight.
+When net weight is displayed the text 'Net' is shown on screen.

-Toggling between display of gross weight and net weight can be performed as explained under section 'Operating display'.
-Note that toggling is done only for the selected scale (shown on the display).
+Toggling between display of gross weight and net weight can be performed by pressing the GROSS/NET key.
+Note that toggling is done only for the selected scale in case of more than one scale displayed on screen the selected one is indicated with a yellow background on the display.

+Gross weight is continuously shown in form of a graphic bar on one and two scale displays.
+Maximum length of the bar corresponds to the set Capacity of the scale.
 Net weight is the difference between gross weight and a tare value.
 For calculation of net weight, the instrument can use either 'Preset' tare, 'Auto' tare, or the sum of them.